 However, we do know that this will be Chibnall's last series working on the show, with his departure confirmed at the same time as Jodie Whittaker's in July 2021.

 "Jodie and I made a ‘three series and out’ pact with each other at the start of this once-in-a-lifetime blast.
 So now our shift is done, and we’re handing back the TARDIS keys," he said.

 Chibnall will be joined by The Haunting of Villa Diodati writer Maxine Alderton to write the fourth instalment of Flux, but otherwise he's going solo for the foreseeable future.

 Jamie Magnus Stone is returning to direct episodes 1, 2 and 4, with 3, 5 and 6 directed by Azhur Saleem.

 Doctor Who is available to stream on BBC iPlayer and Netflix.
 Looking for something else to watch?
-Check out our guide to the best TV series on Netflix and best movies on Netflix, or visit our TV Guide.
+Check out our guide to the best TV series on Netflix and best movies on Netflix, visit our Sci-fi hub, or take a look at our TV Guide.